wso2/docs-ei/en/micro-integrator/docs/setup/security/securing_management_api.md

 ```

 !!!
 Note
-    You need to re-define the `/user` resource in the case where you need to customize the resources that need
+    You need to redefine the `/user` resource in cases where you need to customize the resources that need
     authorization.
-Failing to do so will cause authorization to be removed from the `/user` resource.
+Failing to do so will remove authorization from the `/user` resource.

 ## Configuring CORS